99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 YAMS and JSON are languages you can write CF templates
 "aws cloudformation deploy" then "sam deploy" commands

-TODO:
+!!
 template components:
 - Template version/Format Version
 - description
 - Metadata: provide additional information about the template.
 - resources: are the core of your CloudFormation template, represent the components that will be created, res. can refer each other
 - parameters: they are a way to provide inputs to your AWS CF template (ex choose type of ec2, password...)
-- mapping: fixed vars within CF template ex (dev vs prod) The optional Mappings section matches a key to a corresponding set of named values.
+- mapping: fixed variables within CF template ex (dev vs prod) The optional Mappings section matches a key to a corresponding set of named values.
 For example, if you want to set values based on a region, you can create a mapping that uses the region name as a key and contains the values you want to specify for each specific region, match then with Fn::FindInMap
 - Rules: Validates a parameter or a combination of parameters during a stack creation
-- outputs: output the vars such as VPC ID and subnet ID to network stack
+- outputs: output the variables such as VPC ID and subnet ID to network stack
 - conditions: control the creation of res. based on conditions ex: what region you deploy in (Parameters section can't be associated with Conditions)
 - Transform: When you specify a transform, you can use AWS SAM syntax to declare resources in your template.